Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a picture of where you’d like to be within the next year or two years?
-If you don’t set realistic goals, it can slow progress.
-Set clear, short and long-term objectives prioritizing those with the highest impact on your career advancement.
-To boost job satisfaction be sure your goals match personal interests.
+Are you able to articulate a idea of where you’d like be in the next one year or two years?
+Failure to set goals that are achievable will hinder your progress.
+Create clear short-term and long-term goals that prioritize those that will have the highest impact on your career advancement.
+To increase your satisfaction at work be sure your goals align with your personal preferences.

 Neglecting Networking